hg-mirrors/pypy_stmgc/README.txt

 Welcome!

+This is a C library that combines a GC with STM capabilities.
-This is meant to be a general library that can be used in C programs.
+It is meant to be a general library that can be used in C programs.

 The library interface is in "c3/stmgc.h".